 I realize that can’t constantly take vacations, though!
-They’re great, but we are part of a community, and a world that needs what we can offer.
-There are things we want to do, and things we need to do.
-Having the resilience, strength and hope to continue in bringing our gifts to the world requires that we have daily practices that help us maintain our well-being.
+They’re great, but most of the time we live we as part of a community and a world that needs what we can offer.
+Maintaining the resilience, strength and hope that lets us continue bringing our gifts to the world requires that we have daily practices that help us renew and restore ourselves.

 I haven’t always been so good at that.
 Even now, with the perspective that comes with age and experience, I sometimes I backslide into overcommitment and overwhelm.